vi/websocat/doc/clihelp.md

           A bit would be set to signify a control message and opcode will be prepended as the first byte.

-          When both continuations and contols are enabled, control messages may appear between continued data message chunks.
+          When both continuations and controls are enabled, control messages may appear between continued data message chunks.
 Control messages can themselves be subject to continuations.

       --lengthprefixed-tag-text
           Set a bit in the prefix of `lengthprefixed:` frames when the frame denotes a text WebSocket message instead of binary